Malunggay benefits and risks for moms and moms-to-be

 - Malunggay can strengthen immune system – perfect for someone recuperating from pregnancy, delivery and all the exhausting days adjusting to a new baby

-- Malunggay can heal inflamed joints and tendons – helpful for those who felt a little arthritic during pregnancy
+- It can heal inflamed joints and tendons – helpful for those who felt a little arthritic during pregnancy

-- Malunggay can relieve constipation – beneficial to those recovering from pregnancy-induced bowel issues
+- Can relieve constipation – beneficial to those recovering from pregnancy-induced bowel issues

-- Malunggay can help normalize sugar levels – particularly helpful to diabetic moms or those who had gestational diabetes
+- Helps normalize sugar levels – particularly helpful to diabetic moms or those who had gestational diabetes

 - Malunggay can help normalize blood pressure – useful to those who had pregnancy-induced hypertension